hypothesis/wp-hypothesis/README.md

 4. Click Install Now.
 5. Click Activate
 6. Visit your WordPress Settings > Hypothesis page to configure how it works on your site

+## Development

+1. Install `php` and the `dom` and `mbstring` extensions.
+2. [Download Composer](https://getcomposer.org/download/), the PHP package manager.
+3. Run `make dev`.
+This will start a local WordPress instance with this plugin mounted on it.
+4. Access http://localhost:8080 (the first time you'll have to finish setting up WordPress by following presented instructions)

 ## Publishing